santa112358/widget_marker_google_map/README.md

 }
 ```

-If you have any requests or questions, please feel free to ask on [github](https://github.com/santa112358/widget_marker_google_map/issues).
+If you have any requests or questions, feel free to ask on [github](https://github.com/santa112358/widget_marker_google_map/issues).